hanpfei/audio-echo/app/src/main/cpp/oboe/docs/FullGuide.md

 assign the optimal value by not specifying the parameter at all or setting it to `kUnspecified`.

-To be safe, check the state of the audio stream after you create it, as explained in step 3, below.
+To be safe, check the state of the src.audio stream after you create it, as explained in step 3, below.

 ### Open the Stream